Charlie's Sneaker FAQ and Glossary - T

 - A primitive time-wasting device whose function was perfected when the Internet became available.
 Its main remaining use is

-providing sneaker advertising at a bandwidth impossible
+providing advertising, occasionally interrupted by programming, at a bandwidth impossible

 over most current modem technology.